 - Add vinegar to the water and immerse the fabric into that mixture for about 10-15 minutes.

 - This step will help to retain the color on the fabric and enable the color not to fade easily.

 - Then get the fabric out from the vinegar-water mixture and allow it to dry completely.

 - Air dry your fabric or you can use a dryer according to the fabric you used.

 - Iron the fabric to remove any wrinkles from the fabric that may be caused during dyeing.
 It will also give a good luster to the fabric.

 - The after-treatment procedure is carried out for long lasting color and better color-fastness.
-But in this experiment no vinegar is used just rinsed the fabric, allowed to dry and ironed for a smoother appearance.
+But in this experiment no vinegar is used just rinsed the fabric, allowed it to dry and ironed it for a smoother appearance.
 Using vinegar will keep your color for a long time.

 To Sum Up!

 Tea dyeing is a very easy process.
 Give it a try at home and make your favorite dress look prettier.
 With these simple steps, any one can easily dye the fabric using tea bags.
 Whether you want to dye or print by yourself at home, it is not that difficult at all.
 With some basic tools, enjoy wearing your apparel dyed or printed by yourself.

 Salma Hasin the author of this site completed her BSc. in Textile Engineering (Wet Processing Engineering).
 She wants to share her knowledge to help students in their studies and businessman & entrepreneurs in their businesses in making wise decisions fast.